Value Proposition for SMART Retrofit Solutions

-Microgrids and Transformative Blockchain Potential - A CAES study of the Rutgers Grid
+Microgrids and Transformative Blockchain Potential - A CAES Study of the Rutgers Grid

 Blockchain technology’s fully reliable hierarchical ledger capabilities makes it a perfect candidate for alternative technology applications outside of its traditional cryptocurrency use.
 Here at CAES we are looking into specific use cases for blockchain.
-More specifically, if the Rutgers microgrid – which includes a roughly 28MW Busch Campus load, a 15MW Cogeneration Plant and 9MW of solar panels – were to act as an island-able, prosuming microgrid and sell excess generation.
+More specifically, if the Rutgers microgrid – which includes a roughly 28MW Busch Campus load, a 15MW Cogeneration Plant and 9MW of solar panels – were to act as an island-able, presuming microgrid and sell excess generation.
 An economic opportunity cost-benefits analysis is being performed as well as how the promotion of renewable energy could increase the value of our green energy.
 A secondary focus is to calculate and derive the pedigree classification factors which include efficiency, emissions, loss of attributes, reliability and a few other factors of our Rutgers CHP plant.
 We are hopeful in finding relations that can give us a new pricing model for excess energy to be sold to other plants or back to the grid.

 Industrial Demand Response Utilizing Lithium Ion BESS